robynitp/networkedmedia/README.md

-networkedmedia
+ITP Comm Lab: Networked Media
 ==============

-ITP Comm Lab: Networked Media course

-See the [wiki](https://github.com/robynitp/networkedmedia/wiki) for important info!
+See the [wiki for this repo](https://github.com/robynitp/networkedmedia/wiki) for important info!